Pelvic Floor Therapy in West Jordan

 In the simplest version, dry needling communicates with your nervous system, restores homeostasis, improves blood flow, decreases pain, improves activation of the muscles and improves range of motion.. this is what we know so far!

 Does it hurt?
-Depends…some people think it is painful, other think it is a weird/unique stimulation, and others just feel blow flow returning to the area.
+Depends…some people think it is painful, others think it is a weird/unique stimulation, and others just feel blood flow returning to the area.
 Try it out yourself and let us know what you think!

 Should I Cancel My Appointment If I Did Not Do My Exercises?

 Nope!
 We still want you to come!

 Each session is unique and we can continue to make progress whether you have done your exercises or not.
 Let us help you continue the momentum forward!
 Canceling an appointment because you “did not do your exercises” will only set you back further, our hands on approach is where the magic happens!
 You will continue to see tremendous results even if you don’t do your home exercise program.

 Do I Need A Referral From My Doctor?